Your complete guide to mortgages in Ireland

 This affects how the loan is paid back and whether you’ll need a separate plan to pay off the mortgage balance.

-Our guide: Should you get an interest only mortgage? compares the two mortgage types.
+Our guide, Should you get an interest only mortgage? compares the two mortgage types in more depth.

 A standard variable rate is the lender’s variable rate that you’ll switch over to when your fixed rate period ends.
 It’s usually very expensive, so shop around and switch to a cheaper deal.

 Other types of mortgages

 This type pays out a cash lump sum once you draw down your home loan.
 The money can help pay for moving expenses, like legal fees and are popular with first time buyers.

 These are discounted mortgages for those with energy efficient homes and a Building Energy Rating (BER) of B3 or better.
 First time buyers, switchers, movers and self builders are all eligible.

 These are mortgages for property investors or landlords.
 Brokers and lenders may offer interest-only or a mixture of repayment and interest-only loan options.
 These mortgages tend to be more flexible with a lower LTV.

 With a self-build mortgage, you draw down the money in stages - for each stage of the build - and only pay interest on the amount you’ve borrowed, rather than the whole loan amount.